Paul has been passionate about preparing, cooking, and eating Asian food for over 30 years, especially Chinese, Indian

 The ZhenSanHuan Chinese Hand Hammered Iron Wok is my go to pan nowadays.
 I first used one when I was up in New York staying with a friend.
-It really is a wondrous thing, a joy to look at, use, and to hold.
+It really is a wondrous thing, a joy to look at, great to use, and feels good to hold.
 It's certainly not the cheapest wok out there, but worth every cent in my opinion.

 My ZhenSanHuan Pan Pros:

-- Not just well made, this is exceptional craftsmanship.
+- It's not just "well made", this is exceptional craftsmanship.

 - This pan is available unseasoned or pre-seasoned, according to needs (I am happy to season woks myself).

 - It's lighter than most wooden-handled woks of a similar size, making it much easier to maneuver.

-- Although I bought it for indoor use, I have used it outdoors on a propane-fueled burner with success.
+- Although I bought it for indoor use, I have also used it outdoors on a propane-fueled burner with success.

-- This wok will likely outlive me, I feel no need to buy another.
+- This wok will likely outlive me, I doubt that I will need to buy another.

 My ZhenSanHuan Pan Cons:

 - It's not the cheapest.
 I certainly think the price is justified, due to the exceptional quality, but others may disagree.